robnob/Streamlit-python/README.md

 An emoji of NYC has been added in the markdown, because it is capable of reading emojis.

 ## Creating a function
-df load_data(nrows):
+@st.cache(persist = True) This is so that the data persists in cache and only when the original data has changed the file would be re-read df load_data(nrows):

   data = pd.read_csv(DATA_URL, nrows = nrows, parse_dates=[['CRASH_DATE','CRASH_TIME']])